If you are considering moving to Houston, you might also be searching for the best neighborhoods in Houston.

 If you are thinking about visiting Midtown for a day, all that we recommend you do is walk around.
 The area itself is an incredible sight, filled with art and architecture and plenty of delicious restaurants within walking distance.
 Also, if you have a big goal that has been keeping you up at night, you may consider writing it down on the “Before I die” chalkboard.

 As you can see, Houston is packed full of amazing neighborhoods, all of which sport their own set of advantages and unique personality.
 With that said, not everywhere in the city is safe.
 We wanted to give you a few Houston neighborhoods to avoid while you’re on your search.
 Houston is home to two of the more dangerous neighborhoods in the United States –– The Third Ward neighborhood and Sunnyside.
-According to Chrons, residents in these area have a (1 and 13) chance and a (1 and 11) chance of being a victim of a crime in one year of living in this area –– making them two Houston neighborhoods to avoid as you are on your search.
+According to Chrons, residents in this area have a (1 and 13) chance and a (1 and 11) chance of being a victim of a crime in one year of living in this area –– making them two Houston neighborhoods to avoid as you are on your search.

-There you have it, five of the best neighborhoods in Houston, as well as a couple to avoid.
+There you have it, five of the best neighborhoods in Houston, as well as a few to avoid.
 We imagine you have a pretty good idea of just how amazing Houston is, but if you need a reminder, we wanted to share a few lesser-known insights about the city with you.

 For one, Houston is home to 2.3 million residents speaking 145 different languages, which doesn’t just create a diverse culture but also a diverse and delectable food scene.
 And, in addition to the human residents, there are over 250,000 Mexican free-tailed bats that come out from under the Waugh Drive Bridge every night to hunt and eat mosquitoes.
 Don’t worry though, they don’t bite, hard.